Skip to main content

 End results

-Safety cases are a routinely renewed and legally required documents for nuclear power plants in Finland.
+Safety cases are a routinely updated and legally required documents for disposal facilities (repositories) in Finland.
 Therefore, the main working steps for the safety cases were relatively clear for Fortum even in the initial steps of the Loviisa safety case.
-Throughout the work, however, many possible points of improvement were recognized and new models were developed specifically with extremely long term disposal safety in mind.
-These same models could be utilized in Olkiluoto safety case with small configurations to match certain characteristic differences between the two locations.
+Throughout the work, however, many possible points of improvement were recognized and new models were developed specifically for assessing the long-term safety of the disposal keeping in mind the extremely long timescales.
+These same models could be utilized in Olkiluoto safety case with small modifications to match certain characteristic differences in the wastes, repository designs and disposal sites.

-The remaining uncertainties provided a starting point for the future research activities to increase the confidence of the disposal, if considered necessary and reasonable.
+The remaining uncertainties identified in the safety case provide a starting point for the future research activities to increase the confidence of the disposal, if considered necessary and reasonable.
 These are to be coordinated together with decommissioning planning and other waste management activities.

 Services for Radioactive Waste Storage and Disposal